Important Information On Using This Service

 Useful links from: Diagnosing irritable bowel syndrome (IBS)

-- NHS - Irritable Bowel Syndrome (IBS) The main NHS page on IBS providing an overview of symptoms, causes, diagnosis, treatment, and living with IBS.
+- NHS - Irritable Bowel Syndrome (IBS) The NHS page provides a comprehensive overview of IBS, including its symptoms, causes, diagnosis, treatment, and advice on living with the condition.

 Useful links from: Treating irritable bowel syndrome (IBS)